Dyn0402/sPHENIX_DAQ_Watch/README.md

 ~/anaconda3/bin/python ~/dylan/sPHENIX_DAQ_Watch/main.py
 ```

 With the proper packages it may also be possible to run from external Linux machines.
-First perform an ssh port forward as described [here](https://wiki.sphenix.bnl.gov/index.php/Operation_Analytics_Site_(Grafana)).
+First, establish an ssh port forward as described [here](https://wiki.sphenix.bnl.gov/index.php/Operation_Analytics_Site_(Grafana)).
 Next, clone this repository and run it in local mode:
 ```sh
 git clone https://github.com/Dyn0402/sPHENIX_DAQ_Watch.git
 cd sPHENIX_DAQ_WATCH